mandolyte/experiemnt-fresh/my-project/README.md

 data is fetched from Github and then returned via the context (the render function actually).

 The component then is provided the data via its properties.

+### Islands

+Fresh supports the Island Architecture.
+Link: https://jasonformat.com/islands-architecture/.

+The idea is that in a mostly static page, there will be small bits of highly interactive components.
+Thus the term "islands" -- in the midst of an ocean.

+In the example, a countdown component is created in the islands folder.
+Then a page is created under the routes folder to use it.
+- Component: `islands/Countdown.tsx`
+- Page (route): `routes/countdown.tsx`